-An Equality Impact Assessment for the parking restrictions has been undertaken and is attached as Appendix 2 to this report.
-This identifies positive potential impacts: these relate to improved accessibility for visitors to the local businesses who currently experience difficultly negotiating footways and crossing the road.
-Actions are specified to reduce the potential negative impacts relating to blue badge holders and access arrangements during construction work.
+An Equality Impact Assessment for the West Bailey, Killingworth - proposed zebra crossing and waiting restrictions proposals has been undertaken and is attached as Appendix 2 to this report.
+It is noted that a number of the identified potential impacts are positive: these relate principally to improved accessibility for people who currently experience difficulty using footways and crossing the road.
+A potential negative impact was noted in connection with the proposed loading restrictions as they apply to all vehicles including blue badge holders, however it was noted that the proposal had been amended following consultation with local residents.
+Actions are specified to reduce a further potential negative impact relating to access arrangements during construction work.